 The adidas TERREX Free Hiker 2 Low is the newest addition to the Free Hiker family.
 Last year, I reviewed the mid-cut Free Hiker 2.
 Now it's also available as a low-cut hiking shoe.
 Will it garner as many 5-star customer reviews as its taller brothers and sisters in the Free Hiker series?
-Learn more in this adidas TERREX Free Hiker 2 Low GORE-TEX review.
+My adidas TERREX Free Hiker 2 Low GORE-TEX review explains why this shoe now sits at the top of my list of the best casual hiking shoes.

 This post includes affiliate links.
 If you click a link and make a qualifying purchase, the retailer may share a small percentage of the sale with Hiking Feet.
 That's free for you—and gives you an easy way to support this site's free and independent reviews.